DickTurpin-highwayman/lost-isotopes/index.md

 3.2.7.
 Lost radiography source, Morocco, 1984
 In this serious accident, eight members of the public died from overexposure to radiation from a radiography source.
-A 1.1 TBq (30 Ci) 192Ir source became disconnected from its … shielded container ... a passer-by picked up the tiny metal cylinder and took it home ... and a total of 8 persons (the passer-by, members of his family and some relatives) died; the clinical diagnosis was 'lung haemorrhages'.
+A 1.1 TBq (30 Ci) 192Ir source became disconnected from its ... shielded container ... a passer-by picked up the tiny metal cylinder and took it home ... and a total of 8 persons (the passer-by, members of his family and some relatives) died; the clinical diagnosis was 'lung haemorrhages'.
 It was initially assumed that the deaths were the result of poisoning.
-Only after the last family member had died was it suspected that the deaths might have been caused by radiation…
+Only after the last family member had died was it suspected that the deaths might have been caused by radiation...
 This is a classic example of a radiography accident and of the consequences that can ensue when no radiation surveys are performed to ensure that a source has returned to the fully shielded position.